besjamin/DISM/README.md

-This tutorial will demonstrate on how to inject en-AU language packs, feature on demand packs and cumulative updates/patches.
+This tutorial will demonstrate on how to inject en-AU language packs and feature on demand packs.

 Create a Folder in C: drive named, "24H2" with the following subfolders as your staging environment.